pinobatch/pently/docs/usage.md

 * `PENTLY_USE_CHANNEL_VOLUME`: about 60 bytes?

 You can't use the attack track if the attack is disabled entirely.

+`PENTLY_INITIAL_4011` controls what's written to the DMC's value in `pently_init`.
+Because of nonlinearity in the NES's audio output, this ends up controlling the balance between the pulse channels and the triangle and noise channels.
+Values range from 0 to 127, with 0 making triangle and noise the loudest.
+Programs using the DMC alongside Pently may want to set this to 64 or thereabouts.

 In addition, `pently_zptemp` needs to point at a 5-byte area of zero page used as scratch space.
 Set it in one of two ways: